breakdowns/slam-mirrorbot/README.md

 - **MEGA_PASSWORD**: Your password for your mega.nz account
 - **BLOCK_MEGA_FOLDER**: (Optional field) If you want to remove mega.nz folder support, set it to `True`.
 - **BLOCK_MEGA_LINKS**: (Optional field) If you want to remove mega.nz mirror support, set it to `True`.
-- **STOP_DUPLICATE_MIRROR**: (Optional field) (Leave empty if unsure) if this filled is set to `True`, bot will check file in drive, if it is present in drive, downloading will ne stopped.
+- **STOP_DUPLICATE_MIRROR**: (Optional field) (Leave empty if unsure) if this field is set to `True`, bot will check file in drive, if it is present in Drive, downloading will be stopped.
 (Note: File will be checked using filename, not using filehash, so this feature is not perfect yet)
 - **ENABLE_FILESIZE_LIMIT**: Set it to `True` if you want to use `MAX_TORRENT_SIZE`.
 - **MAX_TORRENT_SIZE**: To limit the Torrent mirror size, Fill The amount you want to limit, examples: if you fill `15` it will limit `15gb`.
 - **IMAGE_URL**: (Optional field) Show Image/Logo in /start message.
 Fill value of image your link image, use telegra.ph or any direct link image.